tenzir/ui-component-library/README.md

 Most UI-Libraries for use with ReasonML have bindings to existing UI-Libraries.
 Wanting to be fully type-safe without outdated component bindings, leveraging things like pattern-matching along the way, we decided to build our own UI-Library, ReasonML-first.
-We will continuing to build on this and add components as we need them.
+We will continually build on this and add components as we need them.
 This means components may be missing, or lack support of all the web API's needed in your specific use-case.
 We encourage contribution ([Contributing Guidelines][contributing-url]) in these cases.